teslamotors/informed/stories/Multistep/Basic/README.md

 unless the previous step is valid!
 It will also clear out errors from proceeding steps when you go back :)

-Note two very important things in the example.
+Note one very important thing in this example.

 1. the use of the `keepState` prop
-2. the use of the `step` prop

 The keep state guarentees that the state is kept from step to step when the fields are "unrendered".

-The step prop lets informed know what step in the process the field is involved.

 <!-- STORY -->